santhosh72744/docship/README.md

 Manual Entry

-Users can still type everything manually.
+All fields remain editable

-Parsed values are always editable.
+Users can override parser output or type from scratch

 2.3 Payment Collection